 In 2016, an annual transport survey available in 41 countries and in 22 languages is used to help estimating the amount of CO2 emissions related to home-work commuting and help raise employee awareness on alternative modes of transportation.
 In order to increase the educational component of the survey, a personalized results page was developed to provide employees with a comparison of their annual work-place commuting CO2 emissions with their site, company and the Group.
 Environmental protection tips are also provided at the same time.
 In addition to increasing employees' awareness on climate change issues, this survey helps refine the Group's estimated carbon footprint by revealing the share attributable to workplace commuting.

 PricewaterhouseCoopers Audit, one of AXA SA's Statutory Auditors, reviewed the environmental reporting process (Environmental Protocol, reporting tool, organization), as well as the data collection processes of ten significant European, Asian and American entities.
-The auditors' statement of assurance is included in the Activity & Corporate Responsibility Report.
-In 2015, 39 sites were reported to have some form of environmental certification.
+The auditors' statement of assurance is included in the Activity and Corporate Responsibility Report.
+In 2016, 50 sites were reported to have some form of environmental certification.

 Fossil-based energy consumption is a key source of CO2 worldwide.
 In order to reduce our CO2 emissions from power consumption (“Scopes 1 & 2”), AXA relies on energy efficiency measures, raising environmental awareness amongst employees, and, where possible, procuring electricity from renewable energy sources.
 AXA’s power consumption per FTE decreased by 4% in 2016 compared to 2015.
 AXA entities made significant steps forward to reduce their energy footprint, for example: